Table of Contents[Hide][Show]

 What About Wrinkles?

 UV exposure from UVA rays and UVB rays is thought to cause skin damage, like wrinkles, skin aging, and melanoma.
-While tanning beds aren’t a healthy way to suntan, healthy sun exposure is good for skin.
+While tanning beds aren’t a healthy way to suntan, healthy sun exposure is good for the skin.
 As long as we’re getting proper nutrition, skin is much less likely to get sun damage.

 Your skin type also plays a role in sunbathing.
-People with more melanin are less likely to burn from uv rays and sun rays.
+People with more melanin are less likely to burn from UV rays and sun rays.
 As always, too much of a good thing can be a bad thing though.
-Be sure to avoid damaging sunburns from over exposure.
+Be sure to avoid damaging sunburns from overexposure.

 Final Thoughts on Sunbathing